Matt Ballin

 Matthew Ballin (born 5 January 1984) is an Australian former professional rugby league footballer who last played for the Wests Tigers in the National Rugby League (NRL) and also the Manly Warringah Sea Eagles.
-Ballin is the current head coach for the Blacktown Workers Sea Eagles which is the feeder team playing in the NSW Cup Competition, prior to that he was the Under 20s Head Coach.
-Ballin is also the assistant coach for the Queensland Maroons He has played one game for Queensland in State of Origin.
+Ballin is currently an assistant coach for the Brisbane Broncos with whom he won the 2025 NRL Grand Final, under head coach Michael Maguire he works with the back 5.
+Ballin is also the assistant coach for the Queensland Maroons.
+He has played one game for Queensland in State of Origin.
 He played at and previously played for the Manly Warringah Sea Eagles, with whom he won the 2008 and 2011 Premierships.